ArcoMul/dystopia/readme.md

 Feel free to check/use/change the code and the models.

-(Actually this is just an easy way to host my code, since I should be downloadable :-D)
+(Actually this is just an easy way to host my code, since it should be downloadable :-D)